"The MAGNA3 pump will circulate the exact amount of water that it has been told to circulate."

 A sample installation

 So what kind of systems would suit the MAGNA3?
-Anders Nielsen cites the example of a building with four sectors.
-The present understanding of pump technology is such that a system would have a throttling valve on each area.
+Anders Nielsen cites the example of a building with four facades.
+The present understanding of pump technology is such that a system would have a throttling valve on each branch.
 With a MAGNA3, the system becomes much simpler.
-If you install a MAGNA3, you can leave out the pump throttling valve (see figures 2-3).
+The throttling valve can all be dispensed with, in favour of four MAGNA3 pumps (see figures in right column).